 Introducing extra fibre very quickly to your diet can cause bloating and gas, and doesn’t always work for constipation.
 Try adding in high fibre foods slowly and make sure also you drink plenty of water.

-Natural prebiotic supplements containing ‘galactooligosaccharides’ can help relieve the symptoms of constipation.
+If you are not eating enough prebiotic fibre in your diet, then consider a supplement.
+Natural prebiotic supplements containing ‘galactooligosaccharides’ may help with constipation.
 Galactooligosaccharides are derived from lactose, a sugar found in cow’s milk.
 They’re indigestible by humans but are fermented by the beneficial good bacteria that naturally live in our guts, which helps these good bugs thrive.

 Staying active can help keep your bowels moving as they should.
 Even having a brisk walk on a daily basis can be enough to make sure you avoid constipation.

 Movement and exercise help to stimulate the muscles in the small and large intestines.
 It’s these muscle movements within the digestive tract that move stools along the intestines, helping to prevent constipation.